Fraser Highway Employment Lands

 Overview

-The Township of Langley is developing a Fraser Highway Employment Lands Area Plan.
+The Township of Langley has developed a Fraser Highway Employment Lands Area Plan.
 The Plan will increase industrial land supply from rural land and provide employment opportunities for Township residents.

 Updates